-The following is a four-step method to writing your resume.
-It must be perfect, with no typing errors or spelling mistakes.
-The format must be consistent throughout.
+The following is a four-step method to writing your scholarship resume.

-Step #1 - Brainstorm relevant data in each of the following categories: See Appendix B for the "Scholarship Resume" worksheet.
-Only include headings in which you have information or experience; otherwise, do not include.
+Resume Step #1 - Brainstorm relevant data in each of the following categories

+See Appendix B for the "Scholarship Resume Worksheet".
+Only include headings in which you have information or experience.
+You do NOT need to include headings that don't really apply to you.